 How Does a Shower Filter Work?

 A shower filter sits between your shower arm and your showerhead.
-Water passes through it before it hits your skin.
-Inside the housing is a cartridge packed with different filter media.
-Each media type targets something different.
+Water passes through it before it reaches your skin.
+Inside the housing is a cartridge filled with different filter media.
+Each media type does a different job.
 Together, they reduce chlorine, sediment, and heavy metals.
-They also improve how water feels on your skin and hair.
+They also make the water feel better on your skin and hair.

-The POWERBOX™ shower filter uses multiple stages of filtration, working in sequence.
+The POWERBOX™ shower head filter for hard water uses several stages of filtration in sequence.

-The cartridge is the working part of the filter.
+The cartridge does the actual filtering.
 You replace it every 2 to 6 months.
-Inside it, water travels through layers of filtration media in a fixed order.
-Each layer does a specific job.
+Inside it, water moves through layers of filtration media in a fixed order.
+Each layer has a specific role.

 Here are the main media types in the POWERBOX™ cartridge: